Muhammadbinwaseem/Movie-Recommendation-data/README.md

 ## File Intro:

-THe data set is about movies sale and purchase and credit of the movie. the sales man is to prefreance this data. and to decision about on the basis of this data. i download data set on kaggel and then apply algorithems. data set is greater than 25 mb so github not appload the file. i attached the kaggel data set link bellow.
+THe data set is about movies sale and purchase and credit of the movie. the sales man is to prefreance this data. and to decision about on the basis of this data. in this data set code there is no graph.i download data set on kaggel and then apply algorithems. data set is greater than 25 mb so github not appload the file. i attached the kaggel data set link bellow.

 ## Link: